ExPixel/Jam/README.md

 ; def & end are just a label, and a jump instruction.
 ; def defines a label that will only be accessible through the call ; instruction.
-The call instruction puts the location of the next instruction ; into register r14 (the link register) and then jumps to the function's label.
+The call instruction puts the location of the next instruction ; into register r14 (the link register) and then jump to the function's label.
-; the end instruction, like def is another way of creating a label, is just another ; way of writing 'jmp r14'.
+; the end instruction, like def is another was of creating a label, is just another ; way of writing 'jmp r14'.
-; After the parser finds the end instruction, it uses that to create a jump right before ; the function so that it can skip it when it is not called.
-If def does not have an end to complement ; it, it just becomes a normal label that can only be used through call that also happens to ; get a value into r14.

 def factorial:			; Defines a function called factorial
+    factorial_fn_start:
 	pop r0-r1			; Pops 2 values from the stack into r0 and r1
 	eq r1, #0			; If r1 == #0, then the next instruction is executed.
 						; the next instruction is skipped if the condition is not true.